Showing the value of your Splunk deployment

 - Year 4: measure license, hardware, and support costs

-This gives everyone in your organization time to establish their Splunk usage and value realization while getting licenses properly funded.
+This phased approach gives everyone in your organization time to establish their Splunk usage and value realization while getting licenses properly funded.
 Adjust the timing as needed.

 Establish baseline agreements

-Using near-maximum measurements rather than averages will ensure that the baseline you establish has enough headroom for meeting daily volume obligations without exceeding license boundaries.
+- Base your license usage requirements on near-maximum usage.
+Using near-maximum measurements rather than averages ensures that the baseline you establish has enough headroom for meeting daily volume obligations without exceeding license boundaries.

-This provides an incentive for users to be good citizens.
+- Provide a fixed chargeback cost and account for overages.
+This provides an incentive for users to be good stewards of usage.

 Include a variety of factors in usage measurements